miabbott/miabbott.github.io/_posts/2018-06-13-rpm-ostree-automatic-updates.md

 accepting some amount of risk by using them.**

-However, by enabling the features on your host and [reporting issues](https://github.com/projectatomic/rpm-ostree/issues/), you are helping to stabilize this feature for production-grade deployments and actively participating in open source development.
+However, by enabling the features on your host and [reporting issues](https://github.com/projectatomic/rpm-ostree/issues/), you are helping to stabilize these features for production-grade deployments and actively participating in open source development.

 We'll first configure the new `ex-stage` automatic update policy by changing the